 Volatile Organic Compounds (VOCs) Hydrocarbon compounds that exist in the ambient air.
 VOCs contribute to the formation of smog and/or are toxic.
 VOCs often have an odor.
-Some examples of VOCs are gasoline, alcohol, and solvents used in paints.

 Wastewater The spent or used water from a home, community, farm, or industry that contains dissolved or suspended matter.